nyc-crh/site/content/about/index.md

 If you reference material from this website, we ask that you credit the NYCCRHP and include a url to the page being referenced and date of access.
 For primary sources, see the  “how to cite” information under the “item details” section for each object.
 For reference to any other section, please cite as: “Page Title,” in New York City Civil Rights History Project, Accessed [Month Day, Year], URL.

-## Accessibility Statement
+## Accessibility

 The New York City Civil Rights History Project is committed to ensuring digital accessibility for people with disabilities.
 We take the following measures to ensure the accessibility of content we create and present on this website:

-- Make sure that design and development decisions consider accessibility.
+- Consider accessibility in all design and development decisions.
-- Provide accurate text-based alternatives to scanned documents and audio files.
+- Provide accurate text-based alternatives to scanned documents and audiovisual files.
 - Create meaningful descriptions for visual content.
 - Test our site for usability by seeking feedback from diverse users and through using freely available software like WebAIM and axe DevTools to test for conformance to the Web Content Accessibility Guidelines (WCAG).

+Please let us know if you encounter accessibility barriers when trying to use the site or if you have ideas for how to make the content more accessible: [feedback@nyccivilrightshistory.org](mailto:feedback@nyccivilrightshistory.org)

 ### Conformance status